linx-software/petstore-api/README.md

-#  Swagger PetStore - open API 3.0 Integration sample
+#  Swagger Petstore - OpenAPI 3.0 sample

 ## Description
-This sample implements a Linx REST API based on the Swagger 'Petstore' Open API definition and is hosted on a Linx Cloud Server, more details on the original 'Petstore' GitHub project can be found [here](https://github.com/swagger-api/swagger-petstore).
+This sample implements a Linx REST API based on the Swagger 'Petstore' OpenAPI definition and is hosted on a Linx Cloud Server, more details on the original 'Petstore' GitHub project can be found [here](https://github.com/swagger-api/swagger-petstore).
 The operations of the Linx API do not persist any data, but rather, request data is forwarded to actual 'Petstore' server via HTTP requests.

 View the [live demo](https://demo.api.linx.twenty57.net/petstore/swagger) hosted on a Linx Cloud Server.